gbmitchell/math4610/HW2/problem_1.md

 For example,

-    smaceps.c
+    error.c

-will produce an executable **smaceps.exe** that can be executed.
+will produce an executable **error.exe** that can be executed.

-**Description/Purpose:** This function will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
-This is a function for analyzing the behavior of any computer.
-This usually will need to be run one time for each computer.
+**Description/Purpose:** The eabs function will compute the absolute error between v and u.
+The variable v is an approximation to the exact value u.

-**Input:** There are no inputs needed in this case.
-Arguments are passed by reference and the function will change their values.
+**Input:** There are two inputs needed in this case, the arguments v and u are passed to the function as inputs.
-The real purpose is to produce values in those variables to be used as needed.

-**Output:** This function returns a single precision value for the number of decimal digits that can be represented on the computer being queried.
+**Output:** The eabs function returns a double precision value that represents the absolute error based on the inputs.

 **Usage/Example:**

-The function has two arguments needed to produce the values of the precision in terms of the smallest number that can be represented.
-Since the code is written in terms of a C function, the value of the machine epsilon (seps) is a single precision value (float) and the power of two that gives the machine epsilon (ipow) is an integer.

-    #include <stdio.h>
+The function has two inputs, the arguments v an u are type double.
+The variable v is an approximation to the exact value u.
+The function returns a double precision value, the absolute error between v and u.

-    #include <math.h>
+    #include <mylib.h>

     int main() {

-        // create and initialize arguments
-        float seps = 1.0;
-        int ipow = 0;

-        // call smaceps function passing arguments by reference smaceps(&seps, &ipow);

-        // print the resulting values to the console printf("\n%d\t%.8e", ipow, seps);

-        // keeps the console open until a key is pressed getch();
+    double  approximate = 0.0;
+    double exact = 0.0;
+    double e = 0.0;

+    approximate = 3.001;
+    exact = 3.0;

+    printf("x = %.8e, y = %.8e\n\n", approximate, exact);

+    e = eabs(approximate, exact);
+    printf("absolute error = %.8e\n", e);

     return 0;
     }

 Output from the lines above:

-      24    5.96046448e-08

-The first value (24) is the number of binary digits that define the machine epsilon and the second is related to the decimal version of the same value.
-The number of decimal digits that can be represented is roughly eight (e-08 on the end of the second value).
+    x = 3.00100000e+00, y = 3.00000000e+00

+    absolute error = 1.00000000e-03

+The value of x = 3.001 is the approximation to the the exact value of y = 3.000.
+The computed absolute error between x and y is 1.000e-03.

-**Implementation/Code:** The following is the code for smaceps()
+**Implementation/Code:** The following is the code for eabs()

-    void smaceps(float *seps, int *ipow) {

-        // create an initialize function variables
-        // initialized to find machine value near 1.0 float one = 0.0, appone = 0.0;
-        int i = 0;
-        one = 1.0;
-        *seps = 1.0;
-        appone = one + *seps;
-        *ipow = 0;

-        // loop, dividing by 2 each time to determine when the difference
-        //  between one and the approximation is zero in single precision for (i = 0; i < 1000; i++) {
-            *ipow = *ipow + 1;
-            *seps = *seps / 2.0;
-            appone = one + *seps;
-            if (fabs(appone - one) == 0.0) return;
-        }

-        // print error message to console if loops more than 1000 times
-        // code should never reach this point unless there is an error printf("The loop limit has been exceeded");

-        return;
+    double eabs(double v, double u) {
+    double e = fabs(u - v);
+    return e;
     }

 **Last Modified:** September/2018